cjpais/writing/serve/day/dec16_2020/index.md

 Anyway, that will likely be a task for tomorrow, but may try to tackle tonight.
 Should just be creating a new endpoint to get the groups which don't have emails sent for them.
 Then on top of that another endpoint which takes the group id and actually sends the email.
+This is something that can be added to the dashboard as well